GegznaV/addins.qmd/README.md

 mode.
 When this happens, use Source editor mode or the related native Visual Editor command.

+## API Surface Conventions

+-   Exported functions with the `qmd_` prefix are the supported user-facing addins.
+-   Some addin bindings intentionally target non-exported functions for RStudio addin dispatch compatibility.
+-   Non-exported helper functions are internal and may change between releases.
+-   Visual Editor command support is implemented incrementally and falls back to source-mode behavior or warnings when commands are unavailable.

 # See Also

 Use the links below to learn more about RStudio add-ins and especially